Philippine Science High School Central Luzon Campus: History

-Philippine Science High School Central Luzon Campus

-Since its pilot year in 2009, PSHS-CLC has been renting a portion of Clark Polytechnic School in Clark Freeport Zone.
+The Philippine Science High School Central Luzon Campus (PSHS–CLC) first opened in 2009 and was initially housed within the Clark Polytechnic School compound at the Clark Freeport Zone.

 The first campus site was proposed by the Clark Development Corporation (CDC) to be in the Sacobia Area but due to the concerns of the indigenous people on their Ancestral Domain Rights, the campus site was transferred to Air Force City in 2011.
 However, issues on technicality hindered the realization of finally establishing the permanent structures of PSHS-CLC in Air Force City.
 Finally, in 2012, CDC succeeded in imparting a 3-hectare land in Lily Hill for PSHS-CLC.

 The signing of MOA on July 19, 2012, concluded the 3-year search for a permanent site for PSHS-CLC with the help of CDC.
 Finally, the elusive dream of the PSHS-CLC community has been met.
 CDC President Oban mentioned in his message during the MOA signing: “In Clark, we transform dreams into reality.”

 On April 13, 2016, the Bases Conversion and Development Authority (BCDA) and the Philippine Science High School Central Luzon Campus partnered to establish a large-scale Fabrication Laboratory within the new Clark Green City, a new metropolis to be established north of Manila.
 The agreement grants for the BCDA to set aside a five-hectare parcel of land for the PSHS-CLC Extension within the Clark Green City.

-COVID-19 Pandemic

-In March 2020 (during the Third Quarter of Academic Year 2019-2020), classes were suspended due to COVID-19 safety protocols.
-No classes were held from this time until August, where the Bridging Program was held to allow students to learn key concepts from the fourth quarter, which they missed due to the class suspensions.
-From AY 2020-2021 to AY 2021-2022, the school held virtual classes through synchronous classes via Google Meet and asynchronous activities administered through the system's Knowledge Hub (or KHub) based on the Moodle e-learning platform.
-In April 2022, limited face-to-face classes were held for Grade 11 and 12 students for core science courses.
-In June 2022, it was announced by the PSHS system that the campus will be returning to a full face-to-face setup starting AY 2022-2023.

-Admission

-Grade 6 students who want to apply in the National Competitive Examination must belong to the upper 10% of the batch and do not have a grade below 80% as certified by the School Principal or Registrar.
-If the applicant does not belong to the upper 10%, he/she should have a special aptitude in Science and Math as evidenced by the report card, with at least a final grade of 85% in Science and Math and 80% in all other subjects.